BlakeWilliams/remote-development-manager/README.md

 clipboard of the host machine and forward calls to `open`.
 RDM works by listening on a unix socket locally that can be forwarded to an SSH session.

-So far the server only works on macOS, but the client commands are not OS specific.
+The server works on MacOS and Linux, but the client commands are not OS specific.

 ## Installation